 Double hearsay is inadmissible unless both parts satisfy the Board's requirements.
 See Auto Workers Local 651 (General Motors), 331 NLRB 479, 481 (2000) (an employee's uncorroborated testimony that a second employee told her that he heard a supervisor call her a "voodoo sister" was unreliable hearsay and did not support a finding that the supervisor was in fact hostile to her); and T.L.C.
 St. Petersburg, 307 NLRB 605 (1992), affd. mem.
 985 F.2d 579 (11th Cir.
 1993) (judge properly accorded no weight, on the issue of the company's good faith doubt of the union's majority status, to the company president's testimony concerning statements allegedly made by employees to an employee and a supervisor that they subsequently conveyed to him).
-See also Delaware County Memorial Hospital, 366 NLRB No. 28, JD. n.
-5 (2018).
 Cf. Kamtech, Inc., 333 NLRB 242 n.
 4 (2001) (purported "double hearsay" statements were actually a party admission not barred by the hearsay rule).
 See also FRE 805, set forth in § 16-805, below.